 Tutors put together an inspirational year-long programme of activities using the specialist facilities that universities and colleges have.
-The emphasis is on exploration and discovery, broadening members’ horizons and firing heir imaginations.
-Parents and teachers frequently report that attendance lead to improve motivation and attitude back at school.
+The emphasis is on exploration and discovery, broadening members’ horizons and firing their imaginations.
+Parents and teachers frequently report that attendance leads to improved motivation and attitude back at school.

 Each Club is designed and run locally and the sessions range widely.
 Tutors share their expertise across a range of disciplines, often drawing on their own experience in industry and inviting guest tutors from the sector.